Technical intelligence: United States

 The United States suffers from a degree of conflict, in that it is sensitive to economic espionage against US companies, but it also objects to those companies using business practices, routine in other countries, that are considered corrupt domestically.
 "The United States is the only member of the Organisation for Economic Co-operation and Development (OECD) to pass legislation — the Foreign Corrupt Practices Act — criminalizing the payment of a bribe to a foreign official.
 The legislation arose out of the American bribery scandals of the 1970s.
 These restraints, which are extraterritorial in scope, have proven a constant irritant to Americans doing business abroad.
 According to Secretary of State Warren Christopher, the legislation costs American companies "hundreds of millions of dollars in contracts every year".
-Not surprisingly, the USA is particularly upset about the practice engaged in by some countries of not only turning a blind eye to bribery by their own nationals but recognizing these same bribes as tax-deductible business expenses.
+The USA is particularly upset about the practice engaged in by some countries of not only turning a blind eye to bribery by their own nationals but recognizing these same bribes as tax-deductible business expenses.
 The Clinton administration has not been encouraged by progress in lobbying fellow OECD members to pass domestic legislation mirroring America's, or to agree to an enforceable international code condemning the practice.
 In the absence of any international support for these initiatives, American commercial interests have been pressuring their government either to change the international regime or to rescind the legislation.
 "Unwilling to rescind, the Clinton administration turned to the CIA."